 I had lots of 2 x 4 from the recycled fence, so I used two 40" lengths at each corner as uprights.
 I screwed them to each other first then nailed them to the platform.
 The handrail was also 2 x 4, laid flat, and screwed straight down into the uprights.
 I mitered the corners, and screwed the handrails to each other through the miter.

 Use whatever you like to fill in under the railing - rope, plywood, whatever.
 Kids probably shouldn't be able to slip through, though.
 I had lots of nicely weathered cedar boards which I just nailed up.
 I used strips of 1 x 1 to hold them in place either side under the railing.
-The only tricky bit was the angled bit leading down to the platform - a bit of trial and error here, because it is tricky to line up the railing with the sides of the platform.
+The only tricky bit was the angled bit leading down to the platform - a bit of trial and error here, because it is non-trivial to line up the railing with the sides of the platform.

 Step 13: Ladder